TheDigitalCatOnline/blog_source/pelican/content/flask-project-setup-tdd-docker-postgres-and-more-part-2.markdown

   pgdata:
 ```

+Please note that the container `web` receives the environment variables we pass to the Postgres container because it requires them to connect to the db.
+The variable `POSTGRES_HOSTNAME` is passed to give the application the address of the database, and thanks to Docker Compose internal DNS we can simply pass the name of the container.
+We could not pass the value `localhost`, as the application, which is running in a container, cannot access the host through that address (unless we use other network modes, which is not ideal).

-Running compose now spins up both Flask and Postgres but the application is not properly connected to the database yet.
+Running compose now spins up both Flask and Postgres, but the application is not properly connected to the database yet.

 Let's have a look inside the DB to see what our configuration created.
-First run `./manage.py compose up -d` then connect to the Postgres DB with `./manage.py compose exec db psql -U postgres`.
-Please note that we have to specify the user with `-U` because the default value is `root`, but we changed it to `postgres` with the variable `POSTGRES_USER`.
+First run `./manage.py compose up -d` to spin up the containers, then connect to the Postgres DB with `./manage.py compose exec db psql -U postgres`.
+Please note that we have to specify the user with `-U`.
+The default value is `root`, but we changed it to `postgres` with the variable `POSTGRES_USER`.

 You should see a command line like